Skew-t Filter and Smoother with Improved Covariance Matrix Approximation

 is the PDF of Student's $t$-distribution, $\Gamma(\cdot)$ is the gamma function, and $\widetilde{z} \!=\! \frac{(z-\mu)\delta}{\sigma} \left({\frac{\nu+1}{\nu(\sigma^2+\delta^2)+(z-\mu)^2}}\right)^{\frac{1}{2}}$.
 Also, $\T(\cdot;0,1,\nu)$ denotes the cumulative distribution function (CDF) of Student's $t$-distribution with degrees of freedom $\nu$.
 Expressions for the first two moments of the univariate skew $t$-distribution can be found in \cite{lee2016}.

-The model \eqref{eq:measmod_independent} with independent univariate skew-$t$-distributed measurement noise components is justified in applications where one-dimensional data from different sensors can be assumed to have statistically independent noise~\cite{nurminen2015a}.
+The model \eqref{eq:measmod_independent} with independent univariate skew-$t$-distributed measurement noise components is justified when one-dimensional noises of different sensors can be assumed to be statistically independent~\cite{nurminen2015a}.
 Extension and comparison to multivariate skew-$t$-distributed noise will be discussed in Section~\ref{sec:extension}.

 The independent univariate skew-$t$ noise model~\eqref{eq:measmod_independent} induces the hierarchical representation of the measurement likelihood